Gavin867/Big_Kahuna_Burger/README.md

-# Big_Kahuna_Burger_App
+# Big Kahuna Burger
-Mmmmm!
-That is a tasty burger... rendered with handlbars.js...
+Mmm-hmmm!
+This is a tasty burger... powered by mySQL and rendered with handlbars.js.